simongomes/ship-to-ecourier/readme.txt

 * 1.0.1 is the initial release of Parcel Tracker eCourier plugin.

 = 1.0.2 =
-* CSRF validation added for settings from against un necessary security breach.
+* CSRF validation added for settings from against unnecessary security breach.